 There is no known way to prevent any internal form of hemangiosarcoma.
 It will certainly help to feed your pup a healthy, balanced, nutrient-rich diet with plenty of fresh water.
 Above all, make sure you keep up with regular checkups and vaccination shots.
 Blood work, urinalysis, and physical exams performed regularly allow you to properly identify diseases and disorders before you even notice any symptoms.

-Above all, make sure you examine your dog yourself.
+Above all, make sure you examine your furry companion yourself and don’t forget to check for signs of dog skin cancer like melanoma.
 You know your dog better than anyone and probably know when he’s not feeling well or seems a little off.
 Take your dog to the vet as soon as you notice any problems.
 The sooner your dog is treated, the better chances of his better health and wellbeing.

 - “Hemangiosarcoma.”
 The National Canine Cancer Foundation, Accessed 3 May 2017. www.wearethecure.org/learn-more-about-canince-cancer/canine-cancer-library/hemangiosarcoma/.

 - “Hemangiosarcoma in Dogs – Symptoms, Causes, Diagnosis, Treatment, Recovery, Management, Cost.”
 WagWalking, 30 Sept.
 2015, Accessed 3 May 2017. www.wagwalking.com/condition/hemangiosarcoma.